obhq/obliteration/README.md

 - Use unsafe code only when you know what you are doing.
 When you do try to wrap it in a safe function so other people who are not familiar with unsafe code can have a safe life.
 - Don't chain method calls without an intermediate variable if the result code is hard to follow.
 We encourage code readability as a pleasure when writing so try to make it easy to read and understand for other people.
 - Do not blindly cast an integer.
 Make sure the value can fit in a destination type.
 We don't have any plans to support non-64-bit systems so the pointer size and its related types like `usize` are always 64-bits.
+- Beware of deadlock and memory leak.
+Rust can protect us from most mistakes, except those two.
+Deadlock can be happen easily in Rust because Rust requires us to wrap the data we want to protect with a mutex and get a mutable reference through it.
+The problem with this is it become natural for you to lock the mutex to operate on the inner data, which can easily cause a deadlock if you are not aware when there are another locks being active.
+The only cases for memory leak you need to aware is when working with `Arc`.
+Just make sure you don't create a reference cycle that will never be dropped.

 ### Rules for C++ sources